justinhjy1004/Patient_V/README.md

 ### 01 COVID19 Ledder
 This is the **SEAIHRD** Epidemic Model developed by Dr. Glenn Ledder to study the Covid19 epidemic in the initial rollout of vaccination and the onset of the Delta Variant.
 Our baseline model is going to be largely based on the following code.

+### 02 Normal vaccination
+This is Vaccination Model that we developed that complements the Patient Zero Vaccination Model, with realistic distribution of vaccination and the resulting outcomes such as deaths, hosptitalization etc.